 Of course, you should always be careful when you start a fire.
 Make sure you’re in a place where you won’t be easily found if you escape a horde of enemies.
 Lastly, don’t forget to put out the fire once you’re done with it; otherwise, you’ll have a different (and more serious) problem.

 In a survival situation, you’re likely to run into unwanted critters looking for food – with rodents at the top of that list.
 While there are many methods for rodent control, using steel wool is one of the quickest and easiest ways to get rid of pesky mice.

 Stuff some steel wool into any hole in your walls or foundation where rodents can enter.
 At first, they might be tempted to chew on it, but it will only hurt their little mouths.

 The best part?
 Steel wool can bend into any shape and still form a solid barrier.
 This makes it an excellent material for blocking off holes to keep rodents out, preventing them from nesting in your home or shelter.

 3. Sharpen Scissors

 You may not have the luxury of getting a new pair of scissors in a survival situation.
 This is where steel wool comes in.
-To sharpen your scissors, all you need to do is cut through a piece of steel wool a few times.
+To sharpen your scissors, you must cut through a piece of steel wool a few times.
 The abrasive nature of the steel will quickly sharpen your blades without damaging them.

-The good thing about this method is that it works on all types of scissors — whether you’re using fabric scissors, paper scissors, or garden shears.
-After you’re done sharpening, the remaining steel wool can still be used to start a fire or for rodent control.
+The good thing about this method is that it works on all types of scissors, whether fabric scissors, paper scissors, or garden shears.
+After you’re done sharpening, the remaining steel wool can start a fire or for rodent control.